academe/XeroPHP/README.md

 ```

 The results object provides access to structured data of resources fetched from the API.
-It is a value object, and does not provide any ORM-like functionality.
+It is a value object, and does not provide any ORM-like functionality (e.g. you can't
+update it then `PUT` it back to Xero, at least not yet).

 A `ResponseMessage` object may contain a resource, a collection or resources, or may be empty.
 The following methods indicate what the response contains: